MohammadAObed/docs-common/docs/guides/docs-common/docs-creation.md

 ---
-sidebar_position: 4
+sidebar_position: 1
 ---

-# Docs Creation & Editing - Common
+# Docs Creation

 Follow the installation instructions only in the official [docusaurus](https://docusaurus.io/docs/installation) docs